 A. Section 116.1 General; when to be issued.
-A certificate of occupancy indicating completion of the work for which a permit was issued shall be obtained prior to the occupancy of any building or structure, except as provided for in this section generally and as specifically provided for in Section 113.8 for additions or alterations.
-The certificate shall be issued after completion of the final inspection and when the building or structure is in compliance with this code and any pertinent laws or ordinances, or when otherwise entitled.
+A certificate Prior to occupancy or change of occupancy indicating completion of the work for which a permit was issued shall be obtained prior to the occupancy of any building or structure, except as provided for in this section generally and as specifically provided for in Section 113.8 for additions or alterations.
+The certificate shall be issued after completion a certificate of occupancy shall be obtained in accordance with this section.
+The building official shall issue the certificate of occupancy within five working days after approval of the final inspection and when the building or structure is in or portion thereof is determined to be in compliance with this code and any pertinent laws or ordinances, or when otherwise entitled.
 The building official shall, however, issue a certificate of occupancy within five working days after being requested to do so, provided the building or structure meets all of the requirements for a certificate.